It corresponds to drugs called selective serotonin reuptake inhibitors.

 Caution is advised when the drug is administered to patients with a history of seizures.

-If you start to have seizures or if the seizures occur more frequently, you should see your doctor to stop it.
+If you start to have seizures or the attacks occur more frequently, you should see your doctor to stop them.

 Some people who have used this medicine have had seizures.